Stone Foundation Repair Rebuild

-There are any number of ways to repair a stone foundation or add to it, but I prefer to use concrete block for the task.
-Concrete block typically have two hollow cores that can really come in handy when you need to connect the new block to the old stone.
+There are a number of ways to repair a stone foundation or add to it, but I prefer to use concrete blocks for the task.
+Concrete blocks typically have two hollow cores that can really come in handy when you need to connect the new block to the old stone.

 The concrete block can be chiseled and cut with ease if a stone or two is a little too high.
 There are gas-powered saws you can use or you can do it the old fashioned way with a hammer and cold chisel.

 How Do You Connect the Concrete Block to the Stone?

 Once the first course of concrete block is laid upon the stone, you can use a hammer drill to create 1/2-inch holes into the stones.
 Place a 16-inch-long drill bit into the drill and put the bit into the center of one of the hollow cores of the concrete block and drill down into the stone about 4 or 5 inches.